Stonehenge ‘risks losing world heritage status because of road project’

 The lawyer said the deciding minister “failed to conscientiously consider” or did not know about arguments over “a broad range of issues”, such as the landscape and visual impacts of plans or a “non-expressway alternative”.

-Mr Wolfe said campaigners preferred a project with a “longer bored tunnel” or a “surface route”, which they claim would be “materially cheaper”.
+Mr Wolfe said campaigners preferred a project with a “longer bored tunnel” or a “surface route” – claiming the latter would be “materially cheaper”, costing around £400 million less based on 2017 calculations.

 He added that the Government had acted unlawfully by not considering its carbon budget delivery plan and net zero delivery plan in its decision, with this being a “fatal omission”.